Leveraging the U.S. Gridded Anthropogenic Methane Emissions Inventory for Monitoring Trends in Methane Emissions

 Install the Required Libraries

-Required libraries are pre-installed on the GHG Center Hub.
-If you need to run this notebook elsewhere, please install them with this line in a code cell:
+Required libraries are pre-installed on the GHG Center Hub, except the tabulate library.
+If you need to run this notebook elsewhere, please install the libraries by running the following command line:

 # Import the following libraries